invpe/GridShell/Documentation/Tutorials/Whitepaper.md

 In conclusion, GridShell represents more than just a project; it embodies a vision of a smarter, more sustainable future.
 Envision a world where your IoT-connected smart home appliances not only enhance convenience but also generate income.
-As the value of GridShell Tokens continues to rise their value, this vision hopefully transforms into reality.
+As the value of GridShell Tokens continues to rise, this vision hopefully transforms into reality.

 GridShell breathes life into your idle devices, converting them into valuable assets that contribute to a greener, more interconnected future.

-Unlock the true potential of IoT, reduce waste, and revolutionize the landscape of ultra low power distributed computing.
-Construct a world where every device, every action, and every contribution matters.
-Join and change your IoT devices to work for you, and for the betterment of our planet.

 Inspired by the history of BOINC and its ambitious pursuit of volunteer computing, GridShell aims to carry forward the spirit of distributed volunteer computing into the realm of IoT devices.
 (Reference: [BOINC History](https://continuum-hypothesis.com/boinc_history.php))